KyleRego/KyleRego.github.io/collections/_notes/anki-schema.markdown

 # The collection.anki21 SQLite database

 Inspection of `sqlite_master` shows there is a `col` table, a `notes` table, a `cards` table, a `revlog` table, and a `graves` table.

 There are also two tables called `sqlite_stat1` and `sqlite_stat4` and 7 indexes.

 The indexes are data structures in the database which allow the database engine to execute certain queries, usually the most common ones, more efficiently.
-They are similar to the index of a textbook which allows you to see what page numbers mention specific keywords or the index of websites that Google maintains that it uses to serve results.
+They are similar to the index of a textbook which allows quick lookup of the pages that mention specific keywords or the index of websites that Google maintains that it uses to serve results quickly.

 I would guess that `sqlite_stat1` and `sqlite_stat4` are tables used by SQLite.

 {% highlight console %}
 sqlite> .mode box